CS410Assignments/CourseProject/FinalProjectReport.md

 ## <b>Team Reddit Recommenders</b>

 Nico Calderon nac7@illinois.edu
 Ethan Choi ethansc2@illinois.edu
 Kimberly Martin kjmarti2@illinois.edu
 Miguel Paulo Riano mriano2@illinois.edu
 Anthony Safo as95@illinois.edu (team coordinator)

-## The following are the project file structure for the RedditRecommenders:
+## The following are the project file structure for the Reddit Recommenders:

 <b>redditScraper.py</b> - code for scraping reddit and subreddits.
 This uses praw for retrieving data from reddit, and pandas for storing and arranging the relationship between reddit, subrreddit and submissions.</br>
 <b>flask_main.py</b> - code for the web application, it uses flask library as the micro web framework</br>